PVLI-25-26/PVLI-Project/GDD.md

 **Sell item** – This mechanic describers how the player earns money by selling items.

 ## Description
-When the player exits the dungeon, all of their [[Use Item|items]] will be sold and converted into coins.
+When the player exits the dungeon, all of their [items](#use-item) will be sold and converted into coins.
-Coins are the only persistent item throughout runs, and can be used in before the run to buy equipment (Look at [[Shop]]).
+Coins are the only persistent item throughout runs, and can be used in before the run to buy equipment (Look at [Shop](#shop)).
 If the player dies, all items in his inventory are lost.

 # Use Item
 **Use Item** – a mechanic that allows the player to use a consumable from their inventory.
 ## Description
-The player selects a consumable from the [[Inventory|Inventory]] and activates it.
+The player selects a consumable from the [Inventory](#inventory) and activates it.
 Using the item applies its effect, which can be a temporary buff, a stat increase, or a special action depending on the item type.

 # Boss Fight
 **Boss Fight System** – a specialized system that manages encounters with powerful enemies, defining their behavior, attack patterns, and the conditions for victory or defeat.
 It builds on the core combat mechanics to create high-stakes, strategic challenges for the player.